NashTech-Labs/Real-Time-Retail-Anomaly-Detection-with-Apache-Flink/README.md

 This project demonstrates how to build a **real-time anomaly detection pipeline** using **Apache Flink**, integrated with **Kafka, Kubernetes, Tilt, and Grafana** for local development, deployment, and monitoring.

----

-## 🚀 Problem Statement

-Traditional retail monitoring systems rely on **batch analytics**, where anomalies are detected hours or even days after they happen.
-This delay leads to **financial loss, undetected fraud, and missed prevention opportunities**.

 This solution uses **real-time stream processing with Flink** to:

 * Enrich POS transactions with staff shift details.